 1. What kind of care do they need?

 The first thing to consider when exploring senior living options is what type of care they need.
-Can they safely get around their home?
+If living independently, can they safely get around their home?
 Are they able to administer their medications?
 Are they able to eat, bathe, and use the restroom independently?
 How much supervision do they require?

 RELATED CONTENT: Top 10 Signs Your Loved One Needs Home Care